kksgandhi/personal_site/SDT.md

 Macro theory of human motivation concerned with the development and functioning of personality during social contexts.
-Relates enjoyment with [intrinsic motivation](autoelotic.md)
+Relates enjoyment with [[autoelotic|intrinsic motivation]]